What Is an Entry Condition Report? Guide for Australian Rentals

 An entry condition report (also called a condition report, ingoing condition report, or property condition report) is a detailed written and photographic record of a rental property's condition at the start of a tenancy.
 It documents the state of every room, fixture, fitting, and external area — creating a baseline that both the landlord and tenant can refer to throughout the tenancy and at its end.

 The entry condition report serves one critical purpose: establishing what condition the property was in when the tenant moved in, so that any damage beyond fair wear and tear can be accurately identified when they move out.
-Without this baseline, disputes about bond deductions become a matter of "he said, she said" — which is exactly why every Australian state and territory has made condition reports a legal requirement.
+Without this baseline, disputes about bond deductions become a matter of competing claims — which is exactly why every Australian state and territory has made condition reports a legal requirement.

 Why entry condition reports matter